 1. Winter Magic Kickoff & Chili Cookoff

-2. Trolley Tour (or Driving Tour) of Lights
+2. Driving Tour of Lights

-The Festival of Trees is a wonderful holiday tradition with beautifully decorated Christmas trees, a craft area, live entertainment, and pictures with Santa Claus!
-The event officially begins on the evening of November 24 with a Candy Canes and Cocktails Reception, and then runs from November 25 to November 29.
+The Festival of Trees in Gatlinburg is a wonderful holiday tradition of Smoky Mountain Winterfest with beautifully decorated Christmas trees, a craft area, live entertainment, and pictures with Santa Claus!
+The event officially begins with a Candy Canes and Cocktails Reception, and then runs for a few more days.
+People get to walk around and make bids on the trees, wreaths, and other decorations.
+The Festival of Trees also includes a children’s craft a play area and a photo opportunity with Santa Claus!
 Admission to the event is free, and all donations and purchases benefit the Boys & Girls Club of the Smoky Mountains.

 5. Fantasy of Lights Christmas Parade

 The annual Fantasy of Lights Christmas Parade is set for December 4 at 7:30 p.m. in downtown Gatlinburg.
 During this popular mile-long parade, visitors will enjoy lighted floats, huge balloons, equestrian units, marching bands, and even an appearance by Santa Claus himself!
 It is free to view the parade, so come out early with your family to get a great spot.